June 30, 2020 03:30 PM | by Farida Abdel Malek

 Note: If you suffer from any or more than one of these problems or you know someone that does, please try getting help.
 There is absolutely nothing wrong, embarrassing or weak about therapy, but quite the contrary, it shows and takes incredible strength.
 It has changed so many people's lives for the better.
 And it might be hard to do so now, but investing time in your wellbeing can literally save your life.

 Here are some of the most common teenage mental health problems:

-Eating disorders are widely misunderstood and extremely problematic.
+Eating disorders are widely misunderstood, which is extremely problematic.
 Although they might be a result of problems with body image, there are other causes or mental health problems that accompany it, like depression and anxiety.
 There are eating disorder like anorexia, bulimia and binge eating.
-Body image is unfortunately a common cause and it is highly problematic in the world we live in right now where beauty standards are still unrealistic, especially on social media.
+Body image is unfortunately a common cause, because beauty standards are still unrealistic, especially on social media.

 The power of social media:

 Unfortunately social media has taken a dark turn in how it's affecting people's mental health, body image and issues of self worth.
 Scrolling through apps everyday, seeing and comparing yourself to other people and their lives can greatly affect how you see yourself and your mind can start to alter what it sees as realistic or a 'goal'.